anusheelchandra-zz/employee-event-service/employee-service/README.md

 ###  [How to use it ?](#guide)

-Local Run with test profile
+Local Run with test profile from employee-service project
 ```
    1. mvn clean install -DskipTests=True